nim-lang/Nim/doc/nimc.rst

 .. code:: cmd

-   nim c --os:any --gc:arc -d:useMalloc [...] x.nim
+   nim c --os:any --mm:arc -d:useMalloc [...] x.nim

-- `--gc:arc`:option: will enable the reference counting memory management instead of the default garbage collector.
+- `--mm:arc`:option: will enable the reference counting memory management instead of the default garbage collector.
 This enables Nim to use heap memory which is required for strings and seqs, for example.